stanislaw/UIKitExtensions/README.md

 Here is a quick overview of features that set `UIKitExtensions` apart from many other similar collections on Github:

-* UIKitExtensions borrows some well known project structure conventions from the Ruby world: it is designed completely in a modular fashion pretty much like Ruby on Rails core framework [Active Support](https://github.com/rails/rails/tree/master/activesupport) or [Ruby facets](https://github.com/rubyworks/facets).
+* `UIKitExtensions` borrows some well known project structure conventions from the Ruby world: it is designed completely in a modular fashion, pretty much like Ruby on Rails core framework [Active Support](https://github.com/rails/rails/tree/master/activesupport) or [Ruby facets](https://github.com/rubyworks/facets).
 Here is the typical import headers from the project that uses to work with `UIKitExtensions`:

 ```objective-c
 #import <UIKitExtensions/UIScreen.h>